danmalcolm/NHQueryRecorder/README.txt

 ALTERNATIVES

 NHProfiler records SQL and generates executable SQL, which you can copy / paste.
 I think you can automate it also.

+LICENSE

+NHQueryRecorder is ©2011 Dan Malcolm and contributors under the BSD license.
+See TODO link.